-- 8.1.1 This Capital Strategy sets out the framework for the governance of capital assets for the organisation.
-Primary responsibility for the development of the Strategy rests with the Service Director Corporate Finance, although ultimate accountability for its approval rests with Full Council in line with the Prudential Code. - 8.1.2 The development or purchase of new assets, maintenance of existing assets and disposal of surplus assets are matters of operational and financial significance and therefore require robust governance arrangements.
-For this reason, the Corporate Management Team (CMT) will play a pivotal role in these governance arrangements, providing co-ordination and consistency across the organisation. - 8.1.3 Whilst this Strategy sets out the framework for identifying, approving, implementing and reviewing capital projects, the details are set out in the Financial Instructions for Capital.
+8.1 This Capital Strategy sets out the framework for the governance of capital assets for the organisation.
+Primary responsibility for the development of the Strategy rests

+- with the Service Director Finance (s151 officer), although ultimate accountability for its approval rests with Full Council in line with the Prudential Code. - 8.2 The development or purchase of new assets, maintenance of existing assets and disposal of surplus assets are matters of operational and financial significance and therefore require robust governance arrangements.
+For this reason, the Corporate Management Team (CMT) will play a pivotal role in these governance arrangements, providing co-ordination and consistency across the organisation. - 8.3 Whilst this Strategy sets out the framework for identifying, approving, implementing and reviewing capital projects, the details are set out in the Financial Instructions for Capital. - 8.4 The Capital & Investment Strategy sets out the governance arrangements for all aspects of the Capital Programme including decision making, performance management, business cases and change requests, risks & issues, reporting, oversight and project management.